Faazil/100-days-of-devops/challenges/week-02/day-13.md

 1. Install `iptables` and all its dependencies on each app host.
 2. Block incoming port `6200` on all apps for everyone except for `LBR` host.
-3. Make sure the rules remain, even after system reboot.
+3. Ensure the rules remain, even after system reboot.

 ## 📋 Prerequisites